zonayedpca/pretty-copy-paste/README.md

 ### Setup
 - Clone this repository
-- Install all the necessary dependecies using `npm install` (It contains some heavy packages, so take you time)
+- Install all the necessary dependencies using `npm install` (It contains some heavy packages, so take you time)
 - You are ready for the development

 ### Development